Enrich the learning experience.

 Professors keep up with the changes in education, bringing material into the classroom that is current and applicable.
 They promote practices that emphasize evidence-based teaching, diversity and inclusion and teacher reflection.
 They believe that the best learning happens in clinically rich contexts — so you’ll have several opportunities for fieldwork and hands-on learning.

 You’ll be certified as a Literacy Specialist in this program and build skills that allow you to not only teach face-to-face, but in a digital format as well.
 Become broadly versed in knowledge and strategies for teaching all types of students and learn how to develop an instructional plan for at-risk learners.

-This program, part of the Esteves School of Education, is accredited by the Council for Accreditation of Educator Preparation (CAEP).
+This program, part of the Esteves School of Education, is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).

 “Russell Sage College and the Esteves School of Education act as leaders in education not just in the Capital District, but in New York State.”

 Tahisha Richards figured the moment had passed her by.
 For so long she’d thought one day she’d become a teacher. …

 “The professors were amazing.
 They were both down-to-earth and full of knowledge.
 They were always ready to answer my questions.
 And believe me, I’m a question-asker.”

 It almost feels like understatement to say Jennie Evans is well educated.
 After attaining her bachelor’s degree, she came to …